uoluigbo/reactnd-project-myreads/README.md

 # MyReads App

+This is a bookshelf app that allows you to add and remove books.
+The shelves are categorized into books you are currently reading, books you want to read and books you have read

-This app has the main page and the search page
+The app has the main page and the search page

 ## Main Page
 The main page displays a list of books grouped into 2 shelves.
 Each shelf has a title folowed by the list of books that belong to it.
 The shelves are